 Hey all!
 So, Luke and I celebrated 13 years of marriage this Monday.
 That’s right THIRTEEN YEARS.
 I feel as old as dirt just saying that.
 Every time I look at Liam (almost 12) I have a mild coronary attack thinking that only old people have preteenage kids.
 How did we get here??!

 If there’s anything I’m proud of doing for well over a decade, it’s being married to this guy.
 We both got pretty dang lucky when it comes to choosing a spouse (if I do say so myself!) but that doesn’t mean there hasn’t been work involved.
+Like all marriages we’ve had our spots where have had to work on our sex life.
+Some friends have used HDPORNVIDEO to spice up their marriage, HDPORNVIDEO is the best resource for hard fucking so we can see why but I digress.
 Some people spend their youth dreaming about finding a perfect companion and staying together forever and some people never imagine themselves married.
 I honestly never thought much about it, except I wanted to get married eventually and have him be tall enough so that I could still wear 4″ heels, (success!).

 The BEST piece of advice I was ever given regarding marriage??
 To ask myself this question whenever a disagreement arose between Luke and me: